-To stop recording, tap Overdub.
+Tap Overdub to stop recording.
 The Looper will stop recording but continue playing.

-To stop playback and recording, tap the ▶/Play button, or press Stop to stop transport playback.
+Tap the ▶/Play button, or press Stop, to stop transport playback and recording.

-To play or stop the loop (without recording), tap the ▶/Play button on the screen.
+To play or stop the loop (without recording), tap the ►/Play button on the screen.